TheDorkKnightRises/TheDorkKnightRises.github.io/_posts/2016-02-03-Going-On-An-Adventure.md

 - [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801 "AND")
 - [All courses](https://www.udacity.com/courses/all "Udacity courses")

-<b>NOTE:</b> This blog post was not sponsored or anything, and all of its contents are my own personal opinion
+<b size="0.8em">NOTE:</b> This blog post was not sponsored or anything, and all of its contents are my own personal opinion